 - 1. The Member shall establish a Federally-insured master account to hold all ESFRLP funds.
 Once ESFRLP funds are received, they MUST be expended for eligible costs within twelve (12) days.
 Any interest earned within the twelve-day period must be treated as program income per Section 3.4, below. - 2.
 Any funds that are "drawn down" and not expended for eligible costs within twelve days MUST be returned to the Agency, immediately.
-Any SFRLP funds held beyond the 12-day period will be subject to Agency-imputed interest charges. - 3.
+Any ESFRLP funds held beyond the 12-day period will be subject to Agency-imputed interest charges. - 3.
 ESFRLP funds for soft costs may be paid from the Member's account only after a written agreement (see Written Agreement Member/Contractor) has been entered into between the Member and the entity receiving payment. (e.g. If a consultant is to receive payment for a work write-up, or a lead inspector is to receive payment for a lead inspection, then there must be a written agreement between the Member and the entity providing the service, prior to the disbursement of funds to that entity.)
-Any such agreement must at a minimum contain a scope of work, an amount to be paid for the services and a schedule with a deadline for completing the tasks. (see Section 3.7.3.2, below) - 4.
-Furthermore, hard costs for the actual rehabilitation of a unit may be paid from a Member's account only after the following: - A Note (in the full amount of hard costs) and Deed of Trust have been properly executed and the Deed of Trust has been properly recorded by the Register of Deeds (see Section 4.8, below); and - 2) A Contract for Rehabilitation has been executed between the Homeowner and the contractor undertaking the work.
+Any such agreement must at a minimum contain a scope of work, an amount to be paid for the services and a schedule with a deadline for completing the tasks. (see Section 3.7.3.2, below) Each Member/Contractor Agreement must be submitted via the ESFRLP Partner Portal; the agreement should be attached to the first invoice requesting payment for that entity.
+All invoices shall be numbered and include the following information at minimum: the payee(s), the unit(s) address(es) and/or borrower(s), the scope of work and an amount to be paid for services. - 4.
+Furthermore, hard costs for the actual rehabilitation of a unit may be paid from a Member's account only after the following: - 1) A Note (in the full amount of hard costs) and Deed of Trust have been properly executed and the Deed of Trust has been properly recorded by the Register of Deeds (see Section 4.8, below); and - 2) A Contract for Rehabilitation has been executed between the Homeowner and the contractor undertaking the work and uploaded to the ESFRLP Partner Portal.